Federalist No. 84: Content

 "There remains but one other view of this matter to conclude the point.
 The truth is, after all the declamation we have heard, that the constitution is itself in every rational sense, and to every useful purpose, A BILL OF RIGHTS.
 The several bills of rights, in Great-Britain, form its constitution, and conversely, the constitution of each state is its bill of rights.
 And the proposed constitution, if adopted, will be the bill of rights of the union."

 Ultimately, Hamilton's argument is that a bill of rights should not be added to the constitution because the entire constitution is in itself a bill of rights.
-Hamilton believed that the entire document, U.S. Constitution, should set limits and checks and balances on the government so that no individual's rights will be infringed upon.
+Hamilton believed that the entire document, the United States Constitution, should set limits and checks and balances on the government so that no individual's rights will be infringed upon.